David-OConnor/pyflow/README.md

 ## How dependencies are resolved
 Running `pypackage install` loads the project's requirements from `pyproject.toml`.
-Adding a package name, eg `pypackage install matplotlib` simply adds that requirement before proceeding.
+Adding a package name via the CLI, eg `pypackage install matplotlib` simply adds that requirement before proceeding.
 Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database.
 We use `pydeps`, which is built specifically for this project, due to inconsistent dependency information stored on `pypi`.
-A dependency graph is built using this cached atabase.
+A dependency graph is built using this cached database.
+We attempt to use the newest compatible version of each package, but older ones are used if needed to satisfy the dependency occuring with different requirements.

 This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are availabile.
-It verifies hashes, and the exact versions usedare stored in a lock file.
+It verifies hashes using `SHA256`, and the exact versions usedare stored in a lock file.

+If a lockfile already exists, package versions stored in it which are compatible with those in `pyproject.toml` and resolved subdependencies are used.

 Important caveat: There appears to be no way install multiple versions of a package simultaneously without renaming them; this is a factor when encountering incompatible sub-dependencies.